How to Enable File Sharing in Windows 10

 open network status from start menu

 Left-click on the Windows Start Menu icon and type ‘network status’.
-Left-click on the ‘Network Status’ system settings item.
+Left-click on it.

 2. Open Advanced sharing settings